nplinden/PostOMC/README.md

   --help                  Show this message and exit.
 ```

-The CLI allows you to convert results files to CSV, Excel, on print their content in the console as a formatted dataframe.
+The CLI allows you to convert results files to CSV, Excel, or print their content in the console as a formatted dataframe.

-For instance to creating an Excel file in with a tab for each medium:
+For instance to create an Excel file with a tab for each medium:

 ```console
 pomc -f path/to/depletion_results.h5 -o mass.xlsx -u "g/cm**3"